Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Discussion

 As discussed, the results presented here are a consequence of the increased frequency and amplitude of the peaks as well as the increase in global peak height (the height of the highest peak) of the landscape as $K$ is increased.
 It could be argued that this increase in the size of the highest peaks (even as the mean peak height decreases) is an artifact of the NK model that has no counterpart in how biological fitness landscapes change when the number of interactions between genes changes.
-Instead, we believe that the increase in adaptive potential is germane, because interacting loci must work synergistically to produce higher fitness compared to a set of non-interacting loci.
-In a sense, increasing $K$ creates the opportunity to find {\em modules} of epistatically interacting genes.
+Instead, we believe that the increase in adaptive potential is germane, because interacting loci can work synergistically to produce higher fitness compared to a set of non-interacting loci.
+In a sense, increasing $K$ creates a more modular landscape of epistatically interacting genes.
 Indeed, searching for epistatically interacting genes is one method to search for modules in metabolic genes~\cite{segreetal2005}, and a clustering method has been used recently to find modules from epistatically interacting pairs of genes in yeast~\cite{Costanzoetal2010}.
-Those authors found a dependence of the fraction of pairs that are epistatic on the size of the deleterious effect of a mutation that mirrors the dependence we observe here rather well (see Fig.~S5), and thus strongly epistatic pairs of mutations provide the largest fitness benefit also in yeast.
+Those authors found a dependence of the fraction of pairs that are epistatic on the size of the deleterious effect of a mutation that mirrors the dependence we observe here (supplementary electronic material figure S10), and thus strongly epistatic pairs of mutations provide the largest fitness benefit also in yeast.

-For the NK model, we can understand why the global peak fitness increases as a direct consequence of the modularity of the fitness components: each fitness component $W_i$ is controlled by $K+1$ loci, giving $2^{K+1}$ possible values.
+For the NK model, we can understand why the global peak fitness increases as a direct consequence of the modularity of the fitness components: each fitness component $w_i$ is controlled by $K+1$ loci, giving $2^{K+1}$ possible values.
 It is more likely to find higher fitness values in those larger samples.
 So, just as in the biological pathways with modular structure in yeast, the more loci that contribute to a fitness component, the better this component can be fine-tuned to optimize its contribution to fitness.
 Given these considerations, we contend that the NK fitness landscape, obtained from interacting loci that synergistically contribute to the function of traits, is a reasonable and appropriate model for describing interacting gene networks in biological organisms.